Mateus-Lacerda/Doorman.AI/README.md

 - **Facial Recognition**: Identify users based on their facial features.
 - **Image Management**: Upload, retrieve, update, and delete user images.
 - **RESTful API**: Exposes endpoints for seamless integration with other systems.
+- **Frontend Interface**: User-friendly interface for interacting with the system.

 ## Installation